namora-fernando/inflation-risk-analysis/README.md

 # Inflation Risk Analysis (WIP)

 🚧 Work In Progress 🚧
-This flagship portfolio project focuses on analyzing inflation risk across multiple countries.
+This project focuses on analyzing inflation risk across multiple countries. <br>
 The goal is to build a data pipeline, perform exploratory analysis, create risk scoring features, and finally deliver insights through a Power BI dashboard.

 > ⚠️ **Disclaimer**: <br>